kelexel/moo-Keyboard/README.md

 moo-Keyboard
 ===========

-This is a virtual-keyboard.
+A multi-uses Mootools virtual-keyboard.

-It can display any layout you want, including alphabetical keyboards, pinpads, and some control-keys.
+It can display any layout you want, including alphabetical keyboards, pinpads, including *some* control-keys.

 Keys can be specified in any order you like.

-Control-keys can be specified a *legend* and *class*-name.

-The keyboard layout is fully auto-resizable thanks to CSS goodness.
+The keyboard layout is fully auto-resizable thanks to some CSS goodness.

 * 0.1 : initial release